mircealex/Movie_ratings_2016_17/README.md

-# Movie_ratings - IMDB, Fandango, Metacritic, RottenTomato s
+# Movie ratings (2016 and 2017) - IMDB, Fandango, Metacritic, RottenTomatoes
 This repo contains a dataset with movie ratings for 214 of the most popular movies in 2016 and 2017.

 The data was up to date on March 22, 2017.
 Significant changes should be expected mostly for movies released in 2017.